computational-genomics-lab/STRAP/README.md

     2. Run rawReadsQC
        [RNASeq-Analysis]$ rnaseq.py rawReadsQC --local-scheduler

+                          chmod 755 rnaseq.py   ### If Permission denied, give execute access to "rnaseq.py" and fire the previous command line again.

       Successful execution of rawReadsQC will generate a folder ReadQC/PreQC_pe_reads/ which contains the FASTQC reports of the raw paired-end fastq files